Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - “Making a Difference” stories show the power of people who work together to change their community

-- “A Day in the Life” story follows a staff or volunteer as they go about their day changing the world
+- “A Day in the Life” story follows a staff or volunteer as they go about their day while changing the world

-- “Our History” tells the story of how your organization was founded and why.
+- “Our History” tells the story of how your organization was founded and why

 Your story bank can be incorporated into your tell-a-friend volunteer recruitment team’s info hub, so that everything is at their fingertips when needed.
+Here’s how to set up a story bank, step-by-step.

 How to Set Up Your Story Bank

-- Step 1: Decide your goals for story bank (how many stories, what kinds of stories, in what format, etc.)
+- Step 1: Decide your goals for the story bank (how many stories, what kinds of stories, in what format, etc.)

 - Step 2: Choose formats and collection methods for stories (text, video, audio, etc. – below are a few ideas)